Irbid Governorate: Geography

 Irbid Governorate is located in the far north west of Jordan in the Yarmouk River basin and Jordan Valley.
 Most of the governorate is part of the Hawran plateau, which covers northern Jordan, and south-west Syria, Irbid located about 80 Km away from Amman the capital.

 The governorate is bordered by Syria (the Golan Heights) from the north, the Jordan River from the west, Mafraq Governorate from the east, and Jerash, Ajloun and Balqa Governorates from the south.
-Irbid has the largest pond in the north of Jordan, called Al-ʿAra'is Pond.
+Irbid has the largest pond in the north of Jordan, called Al-Arayes Pond.